wmhilton-stoplight/platform-docs/1.-quickstarts/share-documentation-quickstart.md

 ## Public Documentation

-Under the visibility section, set the project visibility as `Public`.
-This would allow everybody, including anonymous users, to view this project.
+Set the project visibility as `Public` to allow anyone on the Internet, including anonymous users, to view this project.

 ## Internal Documentation

-Under the visibility section, set the project visibility as `Internal`.
-This would allow everybody in the workspace to view the project.
+Set the project visibility as `Internal`, to allow everybody logged in as a user of the workspace to view the project.

 ## Partner Documentation

-Under the visibility section, set the project visibility as `Internal` or `Private`.
+Set the project visibility as `Internal` or `Private`.
 Next, give guests or partners access to the project documentation by adding them in `Members with Direct Access` section.

 If the project is set to `Internal`, everybody in your workspace and users who have direct access would be able to view the documentation.